Our comparison table only shows our top 5 picks. You can find the other recommendations within this article.

 If you’re looking for a laptop under $250, then the Dell Inspiron i3552-4041BLK is a pretty good choice.
 It’s designed for professionals and is currently among the best choices for thin laptops.
 It’s good for basic tasks like Skype, YouTube, Facebook, Instagram, etc.

-You will not face any serious issues with it but with time it might get little slower, and you'll have to format it to make new again.
+You will not face any serious issues with it but with time it might get a little slower, and you’ll have to format it to make it new again.

 It’s recommended to people who need a lot of storage space and who don’t like to store their data in the cloud.

-So these are the most reliable laptops under $300 we could find, all of these have good ratings, sales, positive reviews and average specifications.
+So these are the most reliable laptops under $300 we could find, all of these have good ratings, sales, positive reviews, and average specifications.
+After reading the reviews, you can probably tell why we chose them to be in our top laptops under 300 list.